devildeuteragonist/memory_repo/silly_coding_practice/dnd_stats_generator.md

-# dungeons and dragons: rolling stats to assign to our character
+# dungeons and dragons: rolling character stats
 ## a simple calculator by finity_cardinal in 'r'
 i often doodle in class when taking notes, but i'm on my computer and can't draw rn, so i decided to noodle around in rmd to see if i could create a dnd stats calculator instead